 The Medical Neighbourhood is the community that interconnects and surrounds individuals and contributes to their well-being.
-It includes other PCNs, all AHS in-patient and community services, specialty medical services and community agencies.
+It includes other PCNs, all AHS in-patient and community services, specialty medical services, and community agencies.
 The ESPCN will collaborate with these agencies to integrate and align care to improve the experience and results for the population.
-The Edmonton Zone (EZ) PCNs and AHS have agreed upon the Medical Neighbourhood initiative as the common framework to work together.

-This image shows how the ESPCN approaches the patient's medical home, medical neighbourhood and supports healthy communities.
+This image shows how the ESPCN approaches the patient's medical home, and the medical neighbourhood and supports healthy communities.